Emmotes/ic_spoilers/docs/weekends.md

 [Back to Main](index.md)

 # Upcoming Weekends
-Here are the upcoming weekends with their *estimated* dates - the *estimated* purchase reward - and the current champions.
+Here are the upcoming weekends with their *estimated* dates - the *estimated* purchase reward - and the current expected champions.

 *Note: The first champion column (in bold) are the ones most likely to receive the purchase reward.*